googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/frontend.md

 #### SearchFields

 When creating a Ticket, the Open Match frontend populates SearchFields which specify the properties for the Ticket that can be used for filtering the Tickets.
+SearchFields can be of different types (double, string, tag) and an appropriate one should be chosen based on the nature of the property and filtering requirements.
 Here is a sample SearchField specifying the mmr, role and game mode.

 ```
 SearchFields: &pb.SearchFields{